jullanggit/anksidian/README.md

 - Have Anki open
 - Run the cli in a directory with Markdown files
-- Anksidian will add the clozes to anki and insert html-comments with their note ids below Supported are:
+- Anksidian will add the clozes to anki and insert html-comments with their note ids below
+- Any files/directories mentioned in a .gitignore will be ignored Supported are:
 - Multi-line flashcards
 - Math blocks